letsfindout/BTH_CTF/Whiskey Tango Foxtrot/README.md

 One thing we may not disregard as something that we can abuse is the **eval**-function.
 Since it evaluates something as PHP-code.
 If it were not for the **preg_match** we could simply enter **`$a`** and we would have found the flag.
 So we need to think about how PHP process the dot and asterix since they will be the key to make the **eval**-function recognize that what we wrote was a string.
 There is also the fact that if we write something that matches the **preg_match**, we will get a **vardump** of both our input and the correct input.

 ### Step 2.
 Analysing the output
 So lets just start of by entering something that will match with the **preg_match** so that we can se what the correct input should be.
-I chose to write `hello` and got the respons
+I chose to write `hello` and got the response

 ![alt text](img/hello..png "hello")